arshuhag/web-scrapping-learning/README.md

-# Web-Scrapping-Boilerplate
+# Web-Scrapping-learning

-This is a Web-Scrapping boilerplate project.
+This is a Web-Scrapping learning project.
 This project is running on python version 3.12.3

 # Introduction